Italy - Factors to watch on Dec. 19

 It said on Wednesday its first-half net loss fell to 3.3 million euros versus 3.5 million euros a year ago.

-Holds AGM to approve plan to fold TIM’s and Vodafone’s Italian mobile twer assets into the company.
+Holds AGM to approve plan to fold TIM’s and Vodafone’s Italian mobile tower assets into the company.

+Piaggio launches electric version of its Ape three-wheeled carrier motorbike in India, Corriere della Sera reports.

 Ordinary and extraordinary shareholders’ meetings (1700 GMT).